martinlaxenaire/native-smooth-scroll/README.md

 <h3>Parameters</h3>

-There are 2 basic parameters that you can specify:
+Here are the basic parameters that you can specify:

 | Parameter  | Type | Default | Description |
 | --- | --- | --- | --- |